Travelling around the world can be one of the best experiences of your life but trying to manage your money while on the go is never easy.

 Use Banking Apps

-Smart banking apps are a great way to keep track of your finances when at home and away.
+Smart banking apps are great way to keep track of your finances when at home and away.
 Recent changes in laws brought about in 2018 by a new European directive mean that companies outside of banks can access your financial information for payments and services if you allow them to.
 Many companies have taken advantage of this and now offer virtual financial assistants via an app.
 These apps can track your spending, let you know where most of your money is going and make financial projections for the future based on your spending.
 Another benefit of using banking apps while travelling is that they are unlikely to block you from making payments whilst abroad.

 Be Careful to Avoid Scams

 Unfortunately, there are thousands of different scams out there targeted at tourists and it can be difficult to avoid every one of them.
 However, be wary of strangers approaching on the street or in clubs and whenever carrying cash or any valuables, try to make sure they are kept out of sight.
 If you do get into trouble, try to find the nearest embassy and ask for the contact details of the right people who can help you.